arkime/arkime/CONTRIBUTING.md

 * Run `npm run lint` from the top level directory and correct any errors
 * Additionally, for any viewer or parliament changes, verify that all UI tests pass by runnning `./tests.pl --viewer`
 * The README file in the tests directory provides additional information on the test cases
+* When creating a Pull Request please follow [best practices](https://github.com/trein/dev-best-practices/wiki/Git-Commit-Best-Practices) for creating git commits.
+* When your code is ready to be submitted, submit a Pull Request to begin the code review process.

+We only seek to accept code that you are authorized to contribute to the project.
+We have added a pull request template on our projects so that your contributions are made with the following confirmation:
+> I confirm that this contribution is made under an Apache 2.0 license and that I have the authority necessary to make this contribution on behalf of its copyright owner.

 #### API Documentation